xvilo/customer-invoice-manager/README.md

+# Warning
+THIS PROJECT IS **WORK IN PROGRESS**.
+ANY DOCUMENTATION HERE IS SUBJECT TO CHANGE AND CURRENTLY NOT ALWAYS WORKING.

 # Customer invoice manager

 Custom invoice manager is a small php application made from scratch.
 Why I made this application: